vladh/peony/README.md

 Peony should compile and run fine on Windows, macOS and Linux.
 However, macOS support might be a bit flaky.

-## Peony Game Engine License
+## License

-All of the source code in the Peony Game Engine is Copyright 2020 by Vlad-Stefan Harbuz, unless otherwise specified.
-All rights are reserved.
-You are granted a personal, non-assignable, non-transferable, non-commercial license to use the source code for your own personal educational purposes.
-Any other use, including any redistribution in whole or in part, requires explicit, written permission from Vlad-Stefan Harbuz.

-The Peony Game Engine is provided "as is" without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
+This project is licensed under a restrictive license.
+You are free to use the source code only for personal, educational, non-commercial purposes.
+The full license is included.